 Funding for writing can be hard to come by, both for organizations and individuals.
-The big money that's often available for other disciplines just isn't here in abundance as in some other areas of the arts.
+The big money that's often available in other areas of the arts just isn't here in abundance.
 Still, there are plenty of places to seek support if you know what you're doing.
+All the funder profiles below are updated regularly and we often add new ones.
+Only paid subscribers can access these resources (subscribe here.)

 This foundation’s literary grantmaking focuses on works (primarily plays) that support and project LGBT life in a positive way.
 It also awards grants that can be used to offset writing and theater production costs.

 Bynner supports a variety of grant programs to support poetry, including its translation and proliferation.

 Creative Capital awards grants of up to $50,000 for individual writers and artists while also offering career development services like professional development workshops, industry contact development, marketing and public relations services and fundraising workshops.